-Whether you first see your family doctor or get emergency care, you'll likely be referred to a heart specialist (cardiologist) for one or more appointments for a complete diagnostic assessment.
+Whether you first see your family doctor or get emergency care, you'll likely be referred to a doctor trained in heart conditions (cardiologist) for one or more appointments for a complete diagnostic assessment.

 If possible, take along a family member or friend who can give some moral support and help you keep track of new information.
-Because there may be a lot of ground to cover, it will be helpful to prepare as much as possible.
+Because there may be a lot to discuss, it will be helpful to prepare as much as possible.

 What you can do

 Make a list ahead of time that you can share with your doctor.
 Your list should include:

 - Symptoms you've experienced, including any that may seem unrelated to your heart